Hassane3/Tcharit/client/README.md

 *******HERE**********
 ** 22/07/24
-    - Scan qr code to get to a specific tank.
+    - Scan qr code to get to a specific tank : generate a unique qr code for each tank
+        Scan a qr code and take to the specific tank

 **15/07/24
     - Ui improvement